Victor Bulwer-Lytton, 2nd Earl of Lytton: Personal life

 On 3 April 1902, Lord Lytton married Pamela Frances Audrey Chichele-Plowden (1874–1971) at St Margaret's, Westminster.
-Pamela was a daughter of Sir Trevor Chichele Plowden and Millicent Frances Foster (eldest daughter of Gen. Sir Charles John Foster KCB).
+Pamela was a daughter of Sir Trevor Chichele Plowden and Millicent Frances Foster (eldest daughter of Gen. Sir Charles John Foster).
 Her elder brother was Alfred Chichele Plowden.
 She had been an early flame of Winston Churchill, but that relationship was amicably broken off when she decided to marry Lytton instead.
 Together, the couple were the parents of two sons, both of whom predeceased Lytton, and two daughters: